 “Michael French's own inner peace is reflected in the tranquility of his landscapes.
 Rendered with a detailed observation that is almost Pre-Raphaelite, the results nonetheless manifest some of the mystical naiveté of the fantasy junglescapes of Henri Rousseau.” – Christopher “Kip” Forbes, Vice Chairman, Forbes, Inc.

-Michael French's paintings are internationally recognized by collectors for their unique style of realism, which finds its roots in Hyperrealism.
-The popularity of Michael’s paintings combined with his dedicated following of collectors have enabled him to support himself as a professional artist for forty years.
+The popularity of Michael’s paintings combined with his dedicated following of collectors have enabled him to support himself as a professional artist for fifty years.
 Michael's relationships with individual collectors can inspire his subject matter as he travels the continent, painting and photographing locales, staying with those patrons that have become close personal friends.
 A Canadian expatriate who resides in the small Mexican village of San Miguel de Allende, Michael finds inspiration in his local surroundings as well as from his travels.

 Reflective light and tranquil waters are familiar elements in Michael’s work as he explores the nuances of illumination and shadow.
 Working in the studio, Michael deliberately excludes extraneous elements in his compositions in order to distil his vision and to convey his ideal image to the viewer—an emotional state of near-surreal perfection.
 Mysterious and dreamlike, these mesmerizing scenes entice the viewer into the calm and serene world Michael seeks to portray.
 He intends his paintings, such as La Playa Tranquila, to be contemplative.
 They invite the viewer to scan the landscape in a reflective mood, much as they would walking the actual beach, watching the fog roll up the hill in the morning light.